LON - BOS

 The average price of all round-trip flights from London to Boston clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from London to Boston, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Boston, Monday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from London to Boston, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Boston, Tuesday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from London to Boston?